 Strýtan started forming towards the end of last ice age, about 10,000 years ago.
 The cones are made from magnesium-silicate from the sea, similar ones of which are usually only found between 2,000 and 6,000 metres or deeper.

 On the trip you will also visit the newly discovered chimney's which are a group of smaller chimney´s where different marine life can be found and one of the places we always see the wolfish.
-The little Strytan chimney may be smaller than its counterpart across the fjord, but it is no less interesting.
+The little Strýtan chimney may be smaller than its counterpart across the fjord, but it is no less interesting.
 If anything, many divers, given the option, will prefer re-visiting the smaller of the two chimneys.
 The reason for that is the abundance of exciting and varied marine life found around the 10m tall cone-shaped stack of pink algae covered rocks and mineral deposits.
 Ranging from the minuscule skeleton shrimp to the menacing, yet friendly wolf fish; nesting lumpsuckers, colourful scorpionfish, inquisitive cod - not to mention nudibranchs and crustaceans of all stripes.
 Furthermore, with the bottom at 20-25m, this site is the shallower and less challenging of the two.

-On the second day will drive to the beautiful Nesgjá lava fissure for an unforgettable fresh water dive in a secluded location.
+On the third day will drive to the beautiful Nesgjá lava fissure for an unforgettable fresh water dive in a secluded location.
 Often referred to as ´Silfra´s counterpart´, this crystal clear glacial melt water-filled crevasse is part of the same fault line as Silfra, separating the North-American continental shelf from the Eurasian one.
 After your dive, you will snorkel in a geothermally heated river where reasonably sized trout are often spotted up close, along with the mysterious ´dancing sands´.
 You may even wish to do this in just your swim suit!
-Afterwards you will visit one of Iceland's most beautiful waterfalls Goðafoss (The Waterfall of the Gods) and the charming town of Húsavík.
+Today you will visit one of Iceland's most beautiful waterfalls Goðafoss (The Waterfall of the Gods) and the charming town of Húsavík.

 Located directly on top of the rift between the continents of America and Europe, the crystal clear water in the deep fissure gives you a feeling of being weightless as you glide along with the lazy current.
 Visibility here is amazing and is only limited by the density of the water itself.
 Depth varies from 10 to 30 meters.

-5 guided dives & 1 guided snorkel
+6 guided dives in 5 different dive locations & 1 guided snorkel

-4 nights B&B accommodation (Hotel in Reykjavik & Guesthouse* in Akureyri)
+4 nights B&B accommodation in 4* hotels

 All transportation as per itinerary